 In verse 14, of the locusts you read: and jere tancj ch’e jere une disperazion (there were so many of them that there was despair; there were so many of them that it was a desperate situation).
 In the remainder of the verse, you read: no si ’nd jere viodûts tancj zupets (one had not seen so many locusts) prime d’in chê volte (before that time) e nancje dopo no si à plui viodût un flagjel di chê sorte (and even afterwards one never again saw a calamity of that sort).

-Vocabulary: il fisc (devastation), la pome (fruit), une cuarte di (a stretch of), il vert (green), spesseâ (to hurry, to make haste), pecjâ (to sin), perdonâ (to forgive, to pardon), il fal (transgression, offence, error), sconzurâ (to implore, to beg), almancul (at least), slontanâ (to distance, to take away), copâ (to kill), preâ (to pray), tramudâ (to transform), un aiaron (strong wind), l’amont (west), puartâ vie (to carry away), sgurlâ (to hurl, to fling), il mâr (sea), la cjanusse (reed), no… lafè (not at all, hardly).
+Vocabulary: il fisc (devastation), la pome (fruit), une cuarte di (a stretch of), il vert (green), spesseâ (to hurry, to make haste), pecjâ (to sin), perdonâ (to forgive, to pardon), il fal (transgression, offence, error), sconzurâ (to implore, to beg), almancul (at least), slontanâ (to distance, to take away), copâ (to kill), preâ (to pray), tramudâ (to transform), un aiaron (strong wind), l’amont (west), puartâ vie (to carry away), sgurlâ (to hurl, to fling), il mâr (sea), la cjanusse (reed), no… lafè (not in the least).

 In verse 12, you encountered un aiar de jevade (wind from the east).
 In verse 19, you now find un aiaron dal amont, meaning strong wind from the west or great wind from the west.
 Aiaron is the augmentative form of aiar.